CelsusSound AV receivers Best 2-Channel Receiver Reviews

 Sony STR-DH190 budget 2.0 90W/8 Ohm 0/0 yes/no Review

-The Denon DRA-800H features multiple HDMI input and output ports with 4K Ultra HD support, supporting the latest HDMI version and offering compatibility with HDMI ARC and HDMI CEC.
+The Denon DRA-900H features multiple HDMI input (5) and output (1) ports with 4K Ultra HD support, offering compatibility with HDMI ARC and HDMI CEC.
 It also has phono input, subwoofer output, and digital audio outputs.
 Typically, for its class, the receiver supports Wi-Fi and Bluetooth.
 On the multiroom side, I tested it with HEOS speakers, and it works fine, with no flaws.
-Yet, I prefer a wired connection.

 Key specs